ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 sudo python3 -m http.server 80
 ```

 The server will host a simple text file with the command to execute.
-The virus will read this file and execute the command.
+We can create a file named `command` with the command we want to execute on the compromised hosts.

 ```bash
 echo "ls" > command